 Target Board Requirements

-Ethernet crossover cable to connect the target board and host PC (if the target board cannot be connected to a local network).
+Ethernet crossover cable to connect the target board and host PC (if you cannot connect the target board to a local network).

 Development Host Requirements

 The following line of code creates a folder in your current working folder on the host and copies all the relevant files into this folder.
 If you cannot generate files in this folder, before running this command, change your current working folder.

 The support package uses an SSH connection over TCP/IP to execute commands while building and running the generated CUDA code on the Jetson Nano platforms.
 Connect the target platform to the same network as the host computer or use an Ethernet crossover cable to connect the board directly to the host computer.
 For information on how to set up and configure your board, see NVIDIA documentation.

 To communicate with the NVIDIA hardware, create a live hardware connection object by using the

 jetson (MATLAB Coder Support Package for NVIDIA Jetson and NVIDIA DRIVE Platforms) function.
 You must know the host name or IP address, user name, and password of the target board to create a live hardware connection object.
 For example, when connecting to the target board for the first time, create a live object for Jetson hardware by using the command:

 During the hardware live object creation, the support package performs hardware and software checks, IO server installation, and gathers peripheral information on target.
 This information is displayed in the Command Window.

 hwobj object to find the available cameras.
 If this function outputs an empty table, then try re-connecting the camera and execute the function again.